argentumproject/argentum-old/README.md

 ## Ports
 Listen Port: 13580
 RPC Port: 13581

-## Development
-There will be blocks mined for funding an upcoming currency exchange platform, marketplace, and a gaming platform as well as development of a foundation to support Argentum.
-More details will be announced.

-We will be distributing 25 coins to the first 1000 people to post in the initial promotional giveaway thread as the use for the first 25,000 coins.
-We believe this will help create  a balance in the economy and add value to the currency.

-## Team
-We have a team that will build core services and useful applications for Argentum.
-We welcome anyone to join the team and help with development.

-- Core Programmers: 2
-- Web developers : 2
-- Graphic designer: 1

 ## Mining
 You can either solo mine or mine in a pool.